cronologic-de/ug_tbt2pcie/source/introduction.rst

 to any USB4/Thunderbolt port.

 This user guide provides an overview of the crate.
-The APIs and interfaces of the respective TDC-card are unchanged.
+The APIs and interfaces of the respective TDC board are unchanged.
 Refer to the respective user guides at `www.cronologic.de/support/downloads
 <https://www.cronologic.de/support/downloads>`_.